robusta-dev/krr/README.md

 ### Features

+-   No Agent Required: Robusta KRR is a CLI tool that runs on your local machine, and does not require any agents to be installed on your cluster.
+-   Prometheus Integration: Gather resource usage data using built-in Prometheus queries, with support for custom queries coming soon.
+-   Custom Formatters: Write custom formatters to present the results in your preferred format.
 -   Extensible Strategies: Easily create and use your own strategies for calculating resource recommendations.
--   Custom Formatters: Write custom formatters to present the results in your preferred format.
--   Prometheus Integration: Gather resource usage data using built-in Prometheus queries, with support for custom queries coming soon.
 -   Future Support: Upcoming versions will support custom resources (e.g. GPUs) and custom metrics.

 ### Resource Allocation Statistics

-On average, Kubernetes clusters have:
+According to a recent [Sysdig study](https://sysdig.com/blog/millions-wasted-kubernetes/), on average, Kubernetes clusters have:

 -   69% unused CPU
 -   18% unused memory
--   59% of containers with no CPU limits
--   49% of containers with no memory limits

 By utilizing Robusta KRR's recommendations, you can significantly reduce these inefficiencies.

+### How it works

-### Metrics Gathering
+#### Metrics Gathering

 Robusta KRR uses the following Prometheus queries to gather usage data: